zhenning/riak_wiki/pages/Riak/The-Riak-Fast-Track/Building-a-Development-Environment.md

 As you can see, "make all" is grabbing all the Riak dependencies for you so that you don't have to chase them down.
 This should take a few moments.

-## Use Rebar to start up three nodes
+## Use Rebar to Start Up Three Nodes

-Now that Riak is built, we are going to use Rebar, a packaging and build system for Erlang applications, to get three self-contained Riak nodes running on your machine.
+Now that Riak is built, we are going to use [[Rebar|https://github.com/basho/rebar]], a packaging and build system for Erlang applications, to get four self-contained Riak nodes running on your machine.
 Tomorrow, when you put Riak into production, Rebar will enable you to ship a pre-built Riak package to your deployment machines.
 But for now, we will just stick to the three nodes.
 To start these up, run "make devrel"

 ```bash
 $ make devrel